joseph-sclar/unusual-camera/README.md

 - **Describe the Characters**: Let us know who or what is in the picture.
 - **Generate Futuristic Images**: With the press of a button, watch as your picture transforms, giving you a unique look into the future.

-### Note on API Key

-The app uses an API key (`bf1b8993-25c5-4d19-9eba-6095ec283b78`) for generating images.
-Make sure to keep it secure!

 ## Usage